rimusz/kube-gce/README.md

 ETCD_RELEASE, FLEET_RELEASE, k8s_version, project and zone
 ````
 * then run bootstrap_k8s_cluster.sh
-* And that's it, in a few minutes you will have Kubernetes cluster with master + 2 nodes on GCE running and required OS X clients `etcdctl, fleetctl and kubectl` installed
+* And that's it, in a few minutes you will have Kubernetes cluster with master + 2 nodes on GCE running and required OS X/Linux clients `etcdctl, fleetctl and kubectl` installed

 ## What exactly `bootstrap_k8s_cluster.sh` does